Index

 The immediate family members (partner and/or children) of your employee can usually come along to the Netherlands.
 The employee cannot take his family members along only if the employee comes for seasonal work or for work placement or to gain work experience.

 Is your company recognised as a sponsor for work-related purposes?
 We can submit the applications for the family members of your employee on your behalf.
 Have you not been recognised as a sponsor (yet)?
 In this case your employee needs to submit the application for the residence permits for his family members.
-Settle Service gladly prepares the applications.
+Anywr Netherlands gladly prepares the applications.

 Non EU partner/children of EU employee